marcellorvalle/LambdaContainer/README.md

 If the container is asked to resolve a class/interface and can't find a resolver it will try one of the following:

 * Find a default constructor and instantiate the object; or
-* Find a constructor with parameter(s) it can resolve and instantiatethe object; or
+* Find a constructor with parameter(s) it can resolve and instantiate the object; or
-* Thrown LambdaContainerException(unchecked).
+* Thrown LambdaContainerException.

 So you can have something like this: